P3GLEG/PwnBack/README.md

   - How far back in a Website's history you'd like to traverse

 * End Year
-  - When to stop looking at a Website's history
+  - When to stop looking at a Website's History

 * PhantomJS Location
   - The location of the PhantomJS binary